axibase/atsd-use-cases/chart-of-the-day/life-expectancy/README.md

 ## Overview

 The slowing growth of the American economy is at the forefront of many investors' minds; the United States has not seen 3% annual GDP growth for over a decade, which many analysts consider to be a fairly modest goal.
 Meanwhile, developing countries like China and India have consistently seen twice that amount for more than thirty years now.
-As [US debt](../../research/analysis/the-new-bubble/README.md) remains nearly three times the size of Great Britain's, the country with the second largest public debt in the world, and the Social Security Administration is [preparing to cope](../../research/aging-america/README.md) with the growing number of would-be applicants, another phenomenon is garnering more and more attention: average life expectancy.
+As [US debt](../../research/analysis/the-new-bubble/README.md) remains nearly three times the size of British debt, the country with the second largest public debt in the world, and the Social Security Administration is [preparing to cope](../../research/aging-america/README.md) with the growing number of would-be applicants, another phenomenon is garnering more and more attention: average life expectancy.

 The number of Social Security recipients is growing all the time and those recipients are living for longer each year.
-At the same time, the number of live births is still on the decline so the number of people paying in to these already over-taxed systems is decreasing.
-Social Security and other disability-aid systems, often collectively referred to as "entitlements" need to be addressed by any administration that is truly interested in reversing America's potentially precipitous fall from economic grace.
+At the same time, the number of live births is still on the decline and the number of people paying in to these already over-taxed systems is decreasing.
+Social Security and other disability-aid systems, often collectively referred to as "entitlements" need to be addressed by any administration that is truly interested in reversing the potentially precipitous fall from economic grace of America.

 ### Objectives